Skip to content

 Non-sampling error

-Errors may occur when an enterprise report prices for other commodities than expected.
+Errors related to price reporting: The index is calculated based on a fixed basket of goods.
+In reality, goods may be substituted.
+This may cause discrepancies between price developments in the index and what is actually experienced by companies.
+This is uncertainty is minimized by running error sampling, quality control and contact with companies.
+Errors may occur when an enterprises report prices for other commodities than expected.
 The reason for this is normally misunderstandings e.g. change in staff.
 Such errors are sought to be minimized by continuous random sampling of prices, as well as dialogue with companies, which are requested to evaluate the validity of their reported wares approximately every two years.

 Errors may occur when questionnaires are recorded in Statistics Denmark.
 Our error checking procedures normally spot such errors, so recording errors are not regarded to be important.
 Calculations are performed by routine computer programming, and errors are therefore not considered to occur in that context.